Top ten water saving tips

 or water from rinsing your veg – to water your plants or use on the garden.

 Check your taps for any leaks under the sink, or for any drips when the tap is fully off.
 Lots of water companies also give away free ‘leak strips’ which stick to the toilet bowl and change colour if your toilet is leaking water.
+Fixing a leaky loo is surprisingly easy and there are lots of how-to videos online.

 These cheap adaptors to your taps aerate your water supply, which means that you get the same water pressure but use much less water!
+Some water companies give these away for free, so it's worth checking with your water provider!

 9. Fill up a jug of cold water

-Running the tap for cold water is a small everyday action that is really easy to fix.
+Running the tap for cold water is a small everyday action that is really easy to change.
 Try making a habit of filling up a jug of water and putting it in the fridge every day so that you always have a supply of cold water without running the tap.

 Want to find out more about how you can take action for our world?